 Young people account for an estimated 35 percent of the total worldwide unemployed.
 Unemployment rates of young women are significantly higher than those of young men, and the gender gap in the rate of young people not in employment, education or training (NEET) is even wider.
 Globally, the NEET rate for females is 34.4 percent, compared to 9.8 percent for males.
 This phenomenon is even more acute in low-income countries.
 Disengaged NEET youth are at risk of contributing to social unrest or radicalization and being excluded from economic opportunities (e.g., participating in the economy as employees, subsistence-entrepreneurs or opportunity-entrepreneurs).

-In order to overcome these challenges, governments are increasingly looking for practical approaches to help young people realize their full economic potential.
 In this context, access to financial assets and resources is gaining attention as a key contributing factor of youth’s economic empowerment.
-There is an urgent need for a sustainable model to build youth resilience, in particular for young women, to successfully navigate school-to-work transitions, while adopting a capabilities approach to broaden youth employment opportunities.
-These approaches need to enhance youth engagement with their local economies and support their access to opportunities within their immediate financial ecosystem.
-Key capabilities and factors that support transitions include financial capability and other social services that support youth economic inclusion.
+There is an urgent need for a sustainable model to build youth's resilience, in particular for young women, to successfully navigate school-to-work transitions, while adopting a capabilities approach to broaden youth employment opportunities.
+These pathways will enhance youth engagement with their local economies and support their access to opportunities within their immediate financial ecosystem.

 How are we helping?